Romania Wedding Traditions: What to Expect & What Gifts to Bring

 Although this was not the tradition, now most weddings follow an American style wedding with multiple bridesmaids and best men (until now, it was just a pair).

-This entire thing usually happens after the cake is served (which is, as I said before, a sign that the party can be officially considered over – although it can still go on for a few hours afterwards).
+This usually happens after the cake is served (which is, as I said before, a sign that the party can be officially considered over), just before you’re about to leave.

 alina&calin_petrecere394